High fees = High market potential?

 Where is the dream job please?

-It turns out that many here think too briefly, here are based on the already existing, feasible, instead of developing their own, completely new ideas - on this elementary mistake has Tom Diesbrock already in his contribution Where is the dream job? pointed.
+It turns out that many here think too briefly, here are based on the already existing, feasible, instead of own, to develop completely new ideas - on this elementary mistake has Tom Diesbrock already in his contribution Where is the dream job? pointed.

 It is important to ask first about one's own abilities - and what one likes to do, which often correlates.
 In a second step, one should then look for ways to use these abilities profitably - and then convert them into face value.